Jzar/school/4HC3/lecture.md

 - What if we have an off number of test levels?
 - The 3x3 latin square doesn't ensure each test condition precedes and follows the other test conditions an equal number of times
 - We can use all *n!* combinations instead
+- Number of levels of the factor must divide equally into the number of participants
+  - If we have 2 levels and 9 participants, we would have an uneven 4 vs. 5 participants
+  - If we had 2 levels and 40 participants, we could have 20 participants for each group
+- If we have counterbalanced successfully and the learning effect is the same from condition to condition
+  - We would expect mean performance levels to be the same across groups receiving different orders
+  - Despite different performance means per test condition

+#### Group Effects

+- **Asymmetric Skill Transfer** = when the **learning effect** for one order of testing is different than other orders of testing
+  - e.g. if A preceeding B improved performance far greater than if B preceedes A in the test order
+- A **group effect** occurs when the mean value for a dependent variable is different between groups
+  - A group effect can occur due to asymmetric skill stransfer

+### Longitudinal Study

+- **Longitudinal Study** = repeated observations over a prolonged period of time
+  - Can be used to track improvements in performance as practice is accumulated with an interface
+  - test new techniques against conventional techniques to determine the cross-over point (if any ) in performance
+    - Can use this to estimate whether it is worthwhile to switch techniques

+### Results Analysis

+- Results can be reported similar to Usability Tests
+- Experiments generally conducted with more participants than usability tests
+  - Averages, medians, min/max, and standard deviations all become more interesting data points
+  - Graphs and charts to visualize information become more relevant
+- With more participants and experiment methodology we can potentially have powerful results

+### Statistical Hypothesis Testing

+- **Statistical Hypothesis Testing** = can be used to determine if a result is statistically significant
+  - They effectively allow us to say that a result was not likely due to chance, with some degree of confidence
+- It's very important that we choose the variables, test and confidence levels in advance
+  - If we just apply statistical tests to all of the data we collect, we'll naturally find that ***some*** data appears statistically significant (if you flip a coin 20x in 1000 sessions)
+- A course or at least a background on statistics is required to really get into statistical hypothesis testing, which we cannot assume in this course

+## Exam Review

+- Two time slots
+  - Friday, December 11th 12:30PM - 3:00PM (Original)
+  - Saturday, December 12th 12:30AM - 3:00AM
+- 2 1/2 hours to complete, 30min of grace time for finishing up
+- Will be a quiz on avenue
+- Example exam is on avenue
+- Academic dishonesty obviously applies, no group work, can use notes though
+- Content submitted by you needs to be written by you during the exam
+  - Don’t copy off stackoverflow
+  - Avenue code is fair game though
+- Types of questions:
+  - Design an interface, possibly include a prototype, making and explaining any design decisions
+    - Can just take a picture of a sketch/wireframe
+  - Could be asked to write code to solve problems w/ technologies we discussed in lecture
+  - Could be asked opinion on a subject in HCI, and to justify based on what was taught in the course
+    - Justification is where the marks are
+  - Could be asked short-answer questions related to HCI theory taught in course
+    - Can involve creating items (task hierarchy, usability test instructions) or analyzing items, or other writing formats
+- Send any information through Avenue Mail Service
+- No proctoring because that’s a mess
+- **Don’t worry to much about small code errors or exact wireframes**.
+Get the idea down, and if you have time feel free to go iron out small errors